-12 Off-leash areas
+12 Dog off-leash areas

-(1) The local government may, by a subordinate local law, a recording in a register, or a sign exhibited on a local government controlled area, designate an area within a public place as an area where an animal, or an animal of a particular species or breed, is not required to be on a leash (off-leash area).
+- (1) The local government may, by a subordinate local law, a recording in a register, or a sign exhibited on a local government controlled area, designate an area within a public place as an area where a dog is not required to be on a leash (dog off-leash area). - (2) The local government must take reasonable steps to provide notice to members of the public regarding the designation of an area as a dog off-leash area. - (3) In this section-